SonarQubeCommunity/sonar-pdf-report/README.md

             maven { url 'http://dl.bintray.com/sion5/gradle-plugins/' }
         }
         dependencies {
-            classpath 'org.sonar.report.pdf.gradle:sonarpdf-gradle-plugin:VERSION'
+            classpath 'org.sonar.report.pdf.gradle:sonarpdf-gradle-plugin:0.3'
         }
     }
     apply plugin: 'sonarpdf'
 ```

 # Tasks
-The plugin adds the `generateSonarPDFReport` task to your projects, which allows you to generate a PDF quality report for your project.
+The plugin adds the `generateSonarPDFReport` task to your projects which allows you to generate a PDF quality report for your project.

 ## Configuration